single-spa/single-spa.js.org/docs/starting-from-scratch.md

 2) Write code using a new framework, without rewriting your existing application
 3) [Lazy load](https://en.wikipedia.org/wiki/Lazy_loading) code for improved initial load time.

-**Single-spa can be used with just about any build system or javascript framework**, but this tutorial will focus on creating a web app with [Webpack](https://webpack.js.org/), [React](https://reactjs.org/), and [AngularJS](https://angularjs.org/).
+**Single-spa can be used with just about any build system or JavaScript framework**, but this tutorial will focus on creating a web app with [Webpack](https://webpack.js.org/), [React](https://reactjs.org/), and [AngularJS](https://angularjs.org/).
 Our tutorial puts everything into a single code repository, but it is also possible to have [separate code repositories](separating-applications.md#option-3-dynamic-module-loading) for each of your applications.

 For this tutorial we will be creating the following applications to showcase the power and usefulness of single-spa: